 Meet the Board

-Frank Latta – Director
+Frank Latta – Director-at-large

 - I graduated Campbell County High School Gillette, WY 1974.